lexansoft/etherid.org/README.md

 Ethereum ID Registar
 ====================

 There are several Ethereum Name registars proposed/implemented.
-All of them are not what I expect the proper Name Registar should be.
+All of them are not what I expect the proper Name Registrar should be.

 EtherId
 =======